nodejs/corepack/README.md

 - `COREPACK_ENABLE_NETWORK` can be set to `0` to prevent Corepack from accessing the network (in which case you'll be responsible for hydrating the package manager versions that will be required for the projects you'll run, using `corepack hydrate`).

 - `COREPACK_HOME` can be set in order to define where Corepack should install the package managers.
-By default it is set to `$HOME/.node/corepack`.
+By default it is set to `%LOCALAPPDATA%\node\corepack` on Windows, and to `$HOME/.cache/node/corepack` everywhere else.

 - `COREPACK_ROOT` has no functional impact on Corepack itself; it's automatically being set in your environment by Corepack when it shells out to the underlying package managers, so that they can feature-detect its presence (useful for commands like `yarn init`).